 The Bottom Line

-There's no universally best platform.
-There's only the best platform for a specific item.
+There's no universally best platform — only the best platform for a specific item.
 Poshmark dominates women's fashion. eBay has the broadest reach and handles complexity well.
-Mercari sits in the middle with the simplest experience and the lowest fashion fees.
+Mercari sits in the middle with the simplest experience and the lowest fees.

 Pick your primary based on what you sell most.
 Add a secondary for coverage.
-As you scale, cross-listing tools make the third platform nearly effortless.
-The sellers who thrive are the ones who stop asking "which platform?" and start asking "which platform for this item?"
-That shift in thinking changes everything.
+The sellers who thrive stop asking "which platform?" and start asking "which platform for *this* item?"
+That one shift changes everything.